INTO THE BLUE

 THE SLOW LIFE

 Days spent reading and aqua gazing from the comfort of a hammock is literally nirvana.
-An early morning stroll nets you a pastel sunrise and encounters with scuttling crabs and stately grey Herons, the lethargic waders of the glassy shallows.
+An early morning stroll nets you a pastel sunrise and encounters with scuttling crabs and wading herons.
 These, and more, come and go throughout the day, unperturbed by the humans in their space.
 The ongoing presence of land and marine wildlife is testament to Meeru’s commitment to the protection of its fragile surroundings and the pursuit of sustainable tourism practices.

 EXPLORING FROM MEERU

 Ten minutes across the channel from Meeru lies Diffushi.
-The minuscule island, home to a 1000 strong micro community, is famed for its guesthouse hospitality, being the first island in the Maldives to work the more informal accommodation sector.
+The minuscule island, home to a fishing community of around 1000, is famed for its guesthouse hospitality, being the first island in the Maldives to work the more informal accommodation sector.
 Managed by locals, the B&B’s are a way to introduce strangers to aspects of authentic Diffushian culture.

 Getting around is on foot or by scooter and a guided walkabout (not all parts are open to tourists) leads you down narrow lanes lined with modest homes, and into sandy piazzas with refreshingly unsophisticated cafés, children playing soccer, shell traders, and men socialising around board games.